Didisimmons/MMA-Haircare/README.md

 # **Credits**
 ### **CONTENT**
-1. The design of the site was inspired by research on black beauty websites such as [LipBar](https://thelipbar.com/), [Loveafrocosmetics](https://www.loveafrocosmetics.com/africas-best-37-c.asp) , [Kiyo Beauty](https://www.kiyobeauty.com/) [BlackBeautyCosmetics](https://blackbeautybombshells.com/40-actual-4c-natural-hair-hairstyles/) and another code institute peer’s website [Jira](https://jiira.herokuapp.com/).
+1. The design of the site was inspired by research on black beauty websites such as [LipBar](https://thelipbar.com/), [Loveafrocosmetics](https://www.loveafrocosmetics.com/africas-best-37-c.asp) , [Kiyo Beauty](https://www.kiyobeauty.com/) and [BlackBeautyCosmetics](https://blackbeautybombshells.com/40-actual-4c-natural-hair-hairstyles/)

 2. The code from Code Institute's "Boutique Ado" Full stack framework with Django was primarily used as a reference and guide for developing the MMÀ ecommerce store using the following: HTML, CSS, JS, Python+Django, PostgreSQL database, Stripe, and AWS S3 as storage.